HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ## Instruction Set Reference

 The instructions described in this chapter contains the instruction word layout, a short description of the instruction and also a high level pseudo code of what the instruction does.
 Each instruction operation is described in a C-style pseudo code operation.
 The pseudo code uses a register notation describing by their class and index.
-For example, GR[5] labels general register 5, SR[2] represents tPSW.[seg]ment register number 2 and CR[1] the control register number 1.
+For example, GR[5] labels general register 5, SR[2] represents the segment register number 2 and CR[1] the control register number 1.
 In addition, some control register also have dedicated names, such as for example the shift amount control register, labelled "shamt".
 A subfield of the instruction is selected by adding a "." and the field name.
 For example the carry bit in the PSW register is described as "PSW.[C]".
 The pseudo code routines are listed in the appendix.

 Additional options for an instruction will be specified by a "." followed by a sequence of characters.
 Each character is one of the defined options for the instruction.
 As an example, the AND instruction can negate the result.
 The assembler notation would be "AND.N ...".
 The order of the individual characters does not matter.
 The defined options are listed as a list of characters.